 Need a tutor?
 Looking for research experiences in physics?
 Want to join a physics student group?
-There many opportunities and resources available to help physics majors as well as students interested in physics or taking courses through our department.
+There are many opportunities and resources available to help physics majors as well as students interested in physics or taking courses through our department.
+For general resources available to students, such as health & well-being or professional development, please visit our UW student resources page.

 - About Physics Courses